 Additionally, due to being hermaphrodites, snails reproduce quickly in large numbers, often laying eggs right before winter.
 When they lay eggs in late fall, spring could greet you with an even bigger snail problem than before.

-After starting your garden, if you find a pesky infestation, don’t be overwhelmed!
+After starting your fall garden, if you find a pesky infestation, don’t be overwhelmed!
 Tons of gardeners have been able to drive away these pests before, and there’s no doubt that you can too.
 Once you’ve identified the problem, treating it is easier as long as you use good research.